 Capital Assets - Capital assets, which include property, equipment and vehicles, infrastructure and intangibles acquired after July 1, 1980 are reported in the applicable governmental or business type activities columns in the government-wide Statement of Net Position.
-Capital assets are recorded at historical cost if purchased or constructed.
+Capital assets are recorded at historical cost (except for intangible right-to-use leases assets, the measurement of which is discussed under "leases" below) if purchased or constructed.
 Donated capital assets are recorded at acquisition value.
 Acquisition value is the price that would have been paid to acquire a capital asset with equivalent service potential.
 The costs of normal maintenance and repair that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Reportable capital assets are defined by the City as assets with an initial, individual cost in excess of the following thresholds and estimated useful lives in excess of two years.